Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

 - Caldwell-Pope's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

+- The Heat are the second-best defensive squad in the NBA, allowing 109.8 points per contest.

-- On the boards, the Heat are ranked sixth in the league, giving up 41.9 rebounds per game.
+- On the glass, the Heat are ranked sixth in the league, allowing 41.9 rebounds per game.

-- The Heat are the 14th-ranked squad in the league, conceding 25.6 assists per game.
+- In terms of assists, the Heat are 14th in the NBA, allowing 25.6 per contest.

 Kentavious Caldwell-Pope vs. the Heat